pnchatterji/bosch-one/README.md

       url: https://github.com/BoschSensortec/bosch-one
       import: bosch-one.yaml
 ```

+NOTE: *revision:main* applies only for the currently supported version of nrf Connect.
+Refer compatibility-matrix.txt
+for installing bosch-one for older versions of nrf Connect.

 ### Update the *nrf Connect* Zephyr module repository

 After adding bosch-one to the west manifest as above, open a Windows cmd console